MWloszek/dynamixfrontend.github.io/README.md

 <a name="values"></a>
 ### Values
-* Do not pad parantheses with spaces
+* Do not pad parentheses with spaces
 * Always end values with a semicolon
 * Use double quotes rather than single quotes and only when needed (font names when space separated)
 * Font weights should be defined using numeric values: `bold` should be `700`